 A: The emergency contact can be the property owner, manager, or whoever you feel is the appropriate person to call should there happen to be an emergency at your property such as a fire, etc. The name, address and phone number are required.

 Q: My property only consists of studio units how should I mark the form?

 A: Rental units that are studios, bachelors, guest rooms, singles, etc., should be marked as “0” bedrooms.

 Q: I am a new Landlord and I don’t know the “Effective Date of Last Rent Increase” or “Move-In Date.”

-A: If you don’t know the “Effective Date of Last Rent Increase,” leave it blank.
-For the “Move-In Date,” enter the date of ownership.
+A: If you don’t know the “Effective Date of Last Rent Increase,” or the “Move-In Date,” fill in the bubble "I Don't Know."

 Q: I currently live in one of my rental units, do I still need to submit the Rent Registry form?

 A: If you live in your rental unit and rent out the remaining rental units, you still need to fill out the Rent Registry form in order to receive a Registration Statement (Certificate).
 Property owners that live in their rental units can file for an annual exemption and not pay the registration fee for that particular unit.
 If the exemption form is submitted, the Rent Registry form for the owner occupied unit should be marked “T1 - Owner Occupied.”